...Baby One More Time: Commercial performance

 The track reached the top spot in the majority of countries in which it charted. "...Baby One More Time" spent two consecutive weeks at number-one on the French Singles Chart and was certified platinum by the Syndicat National de l'Édition Phonographique after selling over 500,000 units in the country.
 Additionally, the song topped the German Singles Chart for six consecutive weeks and sold over 750,000 copies, resulting in a three-times gold certification by the International Federation of the Phonographic Industry.
-In the United Kingdom, according to Jive Records, "...Baby One More Time" sold more than 250,000 copies in a mere three days.
+In the United Kingdom, according to Jive Records, "...Baby One More Time" sold more than 250,000 copies in a mere three days after its February 1999 release.
 Spears broke a first-week sales record for a female act in the UK at the time when "...Baby One More Time" sold a total of 460,000 copies.
 Eventually, the British Phonographic Industry certified it two-times platinum on March 26, 1999.
 The single went on to sell over 1,445,000 units by the end of 1999, making it the highest-selling single of that year and the 8th biggest song of the 1990s.
-As of 2018, it is the 32nd best-seller of all-time in the UK.
+As of 2018, it is the 32nd best-seller of all time in the UK.
+The song has sold two million units in the country as of August 2022.
 Additionally, "...Baby One More Time" is the fifth best-selling single by a female artist in the country, behind Cher's "Believe", Whitney Houston's "I Will Always Love You", Adele's "Someone like You" and Céline Dion's "My Heart Will Go On". "...Baby One More Time" is one of the best-selling singles of all time, with over 10 million copies sold worldwide.
 As of May 2020, "...Baby One More Time" has generated over 285 million streams in the US.